Share this visualization

 : Eating processed meat is as dangerous as smoking.
 No. An 18% increase on baseline risk vs 1900%!

-: Eating sugar causes inflammation and makes plaque appear in your blood vessels.
+: Eating sugar doesn’t cause inflammation and no plaques form in your blood vessels after you eat it.
 Nope.

 : Chicken is no better than processed meat.
 False.

 : Chicken is the number one source of cholesterol in the US.
 Nope, eggs are.

 : One egg per day is as bad as smoking five cigarettes.
 Total rubbish.

 : Eating egg yolk coats red blood cells, thickens blood, changes hormones.
 Nope.